Good Wilt Hunting: Plot

 Every five years, Madame Foster arranges a reunion of the imaginary friends with their creators.
-Wilt, whose creator is unknown and has never come to the reunion, becomes unusually agitated.
-The night after the first day of the reunion, Wilt runs away without leaving a note, and telling anyone or leaving any clues.
-This results in a chase around the world, in which Bloo, Mac, Eduardo, Coco, and Frankie, joined by Eduardo's creator, police officer Nina Valerosa, and Douglas and Adam, two scientists who discovered Coco, attempt to bring Wilt back home.
+Wilt, whose creator is unknown and has never come to the reunion, becomes unusually distressed.
+The night after the first day of the reunion, Wilt packs a knapsack and makes a call to an antagonistic figure from his past, declaring he'll meet them in two days.
+When an overhearing Bloo asks, Wilt tells him he did "something terrible" that he needs to set right.
+The Foster's crew is baffled that Wilt left without telling anyone beforehand or leaving any clues.
+This results in a chase around the world, in which Bloo, Mac, Eduardo, Coco, and Frankie, joined by Eduardo's creator, police officer Nina Valerosa, and Douglas and Adam, two nebbish scientists who discovered Coco, attempt to bring Wilt back home.

 Along the way, Wilt gets off track when he helps out a variety of individuals in a town.
 Eventually, Wilt gets arrested for accidentally assisting some burglars when they moved some furniture to their truck.
 While in prison, Wilt shares his history with the inmates; his creator imagined him to help him become a better basketball player and the two became undefeated, but a local bully imagined his own imaginary friend, Foul Larry, to beat them and they lost.
 The following morning, the Foster's gang checks out of a motel, and are about to give up on their mission and just hope that Wilt decides to come back in the near future.
 They discover the same three criminals trying to hijack the bus.
 After finding out that Wilt is in jail, the group head over there only to find out that Wilt was freed in return for mowing all of the lawns in a nearby suburban area during his journey.
 At this point, the group assumes that Wilt must be after his original creator, and Mac then discovers that Wilt's creator is in Japan.